Burlesque (2010 American film): Plot

-One night after the club closes, Tess is increasingly worried about her finances when a drunken Nikki shows up, accusing her of betraying their long friendship.
+One night after the club closes, Tess is walking to her car, increasingly worried about her finances when a drunken Nikki shows up, accusing her of betraying their long friendship.
 In defense of Ali, Tess questions Nikki's lack of gratitude for the help she has received during her binges.
 In retaliation, the furious dancer quits after revealing to have slept with Tess' ex-husband Vince after their honeymoon.
-Tess leaves, angrily smashing a window of Nikki's convertible.
+Tess leaves, angrily smashing a window of Nikki's convertible with a crowbar.

 Meanwhile, Ali and Jack become romantically attracted.
 However, he is already engaged to Natalie, an actress working in NYC.
 Sean encourages Jack to end the engagement, as Ali is a better person than his shallow fiancée.
-Wealthy clubgoer Marcus becomes infatuated with Ali, who begins spending time with him, making Jack jealous.
+Wealthy clubgoer Marcus Gerber becomes infatuated with Ali, who begins spending time with him, making Jack jealous.

 The group later attends Georgia's lavish wedding to Damon, funded by his wealthy father who is delighted he is settling down and with the impending arrival of his grandchild.
 Jack appears to call off his engagement and gets drunk.
 That night, he and Ali sleep together.

 In the morning, Natalie unexpectedly returns from New York and finds them in bed together.
 She angrily insists she and Jack never broke up, although he denies this yet asks Ali to leave.
 Feeling heartbroken and betrayed, Ali runs to Sean for support and learns that he is gay.
 Marcus calls her, and Sean encourages her to go out with him.

-Seeing a model of Marcus' plans to build a skyscraper on the club's property, Ali realizes that he is not merely interested in the "air rights" above it, as he claims to be.
-She tells Tess about his plan and they pay a visit to the developer of a new million-dollar condo building across the street.
+Seeing a model of Marcus' plans to build a skyscraper on the club's property at Marcus' house, Ali realizes that he is not merely interested in the "air rights" above it, as he claims to be.
+He wants to tear the club down and build a new apartment complex.
+She tells Tess about his plan, and they pay a visit to the developer of a new million-dollar condo building across the street.

 Fearing the obstruction of his prospective purchasers' view, the developer buys the air rights to the club's property from Tess.
 She then uses the money to buy out Vince's share, pay off the bank, and redecorate the club in her own vision.
 Later, a sobered Nikki admits that she lied about sleeping with Vince out of anger.
 They reconcile, and Tess rehires her.

 Ali rekindles her relationship with Jack after he tells her that he broke up with Natalie because she cared more about her job than their relationship.
 Nikki finally accepts Ali, who then performs "Show Me How You Burlesque", a song written by Jack, with all of the dancers on stage, delighting the crowd.